niiniyare/dhool/ERP-UI-Documentation.md

 ### Multi-Level Access Control

-Your SaaS ERP needs three layers of access control:
+Your SaaSneeds three layers of access control:

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐